 The NRCME Training Institute used a collaborative approach involving federal regulators and using medical content experts to develop a proprietary training program that exceeds FMCSA NRCME requirements.

 The program content, including the optional additional references, may be downloaded for offline review, searching, copying, and printing in PDF file format, and will require the free Adobe Reader to view (click here for the Adobe Reader).
 Included are optional audio lectures of this program, which can be downloaded and played on portable media.

 Inside the classroom, the user can progress through the courses at their own pace.
-The Certificate of Completion, which is required the day participants sit for the national exam in person, will be available after passing our Final Test.
+The Certificate of Completion, which is required to apply for an account with the DOT/FMCSA and required the day participants sit for the national exam in person, will be available after passing our Final Test.

 The NRCME Training Institute Program